UI / UX Design

 RESEARCH & DISCOVERY

-• The burden of manual data entry during emergencies
+• Manual data entry during emergencies

 • Language barriers between patients and responders

-• Lack of integration and real-time data insights across systems
+• Lack of integration and real‑time data insights

 Here is my initial research brief.